stakewalker/TimeKeeper/README.md

 - Returns the time as a message response;
 - Process data (as you wish).

-This is a personal project created for tracking my work hours easily, enabling me to log my timecard to monitor the hours worked per day, week, and month
+This is a personal project created for tracking work hours easily, enabling me to log my timecard and monitor the hours worked per day, week, and month